Protein engineering: Directed evolution

 In directed evolution, random mutagenesis, e.g. by error-prone PCR or sequence saturation mutagenesis, is applied to a protein, and a selection regime is used to select variants having desired traits.
 Further rounds of mutation and selection are then applied.
 This method mimics natural evolution and, in general, produces superior results to rational design.
 An added process, termed DNA shuffling, mixes and matches pieces of successful variants to produce better results.
 Such processes mimic the recombination that occurs naturally during sexual reproduction.
 Advantages of directed evolution are that it requires no prior structural knowledge of a protein, nor is it necessary to be able to predict what effect a given mutation will have.
 Indeed, the results of directed evolution experiments are often surprising in that desired changes are often caused by mutations that were not expected to have some effect.
 The drawback is that they require high-throughput screening, which is not feasible for all proteins.
 Large amounts of recombinant DNA must be mutated and the products screened for desired traits.
 The large number of variants often requires expensive robotic equipment to automate the process.
 Further, not all desired activities can be screened for easily.

-Natural Darwinian evolution can be effectively imitated in the lab toward tailoring protein properties for diverse applications, including catalysis.
-Many experimental technologies exist to produce large and diverse protein libraries and for screening or selecting folded, functional variants.
-Folded proteins arise surprisingly frequently in random sequence space, an occurrence exploitable in evolving selective binders and catalysts.
-While more conservative than direct selection from deep sequence space, redesign of existing proteins by random mutagenesis and selection/screening is a particularly robust method for optimizing or altering extant properties.
-It also represents an excellent starting point for achieving more ambitious engineering goals.
-Allying experimental evolution with modern computational methods is likely the broadest, most fruitful strategy for generating functional macromolecules unknown to nature.
+Laboratory methods can be used to imitate aspects of Darwinian evolution for the development of protein properties in applications such as catalysis.
+Various experimental techniques are available to generate large and diverse protein libraries and to screen or select variants with desired folding and functionality.
+Folded proteins can arise in random sequence space, which can be utilized in the development of binding proteins and catalysts.
+An alternative approach involves modifying existing proteins through random mutagenesis followed by selection or screening to optimize or alter their properties.
+This approach can serve as a basis for more advanced protein engineering efforts.
+Combining experimental evolution with computational methods may support the development of functional macromolecules not found in nature.

 The main challenges of designing high quality mutant libraries have shown significant progress in the recent past.
 This progress has been in the form of better descriptions of the effects of mutational loads on protein traits.
 Also computational approaches have shown large advances in the innumerably large sequence space to more manageable screenable sizes, thus creating smart libraries of mutants.
 Library size has also been reduced to more screenable sizes by the identification of key beneficial residues using algorithms for systematic recombination.
 Finally a significant step forward toward efficient reengineering of enzymes has been made with the development of more accurate statistical models and algorithms quantifying and predicting coupled mutational effects on protein functions.